zendframework/zf2-documentation/docs/languages/en/modules/zend.log.overview.rst

 - A Writer (inherits from ``Zend\Log\Writer\AbstractWriter``) is responsible for saving data to storage.

 - A Filter (implements ``Zend\Log\Filter``) blocks log data from being saved.
-A filter may be applied to an individual Writer, or to a Logger where it is applied before all Writers.
-In either case, filters may be chained.
+A filter is applied to an  individual writer.
+Filters can be chained.

 - A Formatter (inheriting from ``Zend\Log\Formatter\AbstractFormatter``) can format the log data before it is written by a Writer.
 Each Writer has exactly one Formatter.